British Columbians share a vision of a fair, affordable and sustainable society. But politics as usual won’t get us there.

 The first step was banning Big Money from politics.
 Until very recently, provincial decision-makers were able to take unlimited amounts of money from corporations, unions and wealthy donors, from anywhere in the world.
 Thanks to British Columbians who stood up and said “enough is enough,” we now have campaign finance laws.

-However, we know there is more work to be done to build a democracy that actually represents the people who live in B.C.
-We have a plan to shift power back to local people like you.
-We need to find out how decision-making was truly made under the “Wild West” system and hold those responsible accountable.
-Join our call for a corruption inquiry.
+But there was more work to be done to build a democracy that actually represents the people who live in B.C.
+We needed to find out how decision-making was truly made under the “Wild West” system and hold those responsible accountable.
+This is why Dogwood launched our call for a corruption inquiry, and now we are on our way to getting the answers British Columbians deserve.

 We need to level the playing field — whether it’s by limiting the influence lobbyists and donors have over our government, or making sure the next generation has an opportunity to shape their future.